United States military bands: 20th century to present

-In 1992 Senator Sam Nunn – fighting to stop closures of U.S. military bases in his home state as part of the peace dividend – instead suggested elimination of military bands that support the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy.
+In 1992, Senator Sam Nunn – fighting to stop closures of U.S. military bases in his home state as part of the peace dividend – instead suggested elimination of military bands that support the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy.
 Nunn said that cadets and midshipmen should volunteer to form their own bands instead, which would save the U.S. up to $10 million.
 Representatives of service academies responded by explaining that, due to the unique nature of cadet life relative to student life at civilian universities, it would not be practical for volunteer ensembles to replace the academy bands.
 The proposal ultimately became stalled in a larger debate about trimming $1 billion from the Strategic Defense Initiative and did not move forward.

-In 2011 Rep. Betty McCollum, responding to a proposal she opposed that would curb funding for the Corporation for Public Broadcasting, called for 40-percent of military band budgets to be slashed.
-McCollum's suggestion was decried by the Fleet Reserve Association and described by the National Association for Music Education as "potentially devastating."
+In 2011, Rep. Betty McCollum, responding to a proposal she opposed that would curb funding for the Corporation for Public Broadcasting, called for 40-percent of military band budgets to be slashed.
+McCollum's suggestion was decried by the Fleet Reserve Association and described by the National Association for Music Education as "potentially devastating".
 The McCollum bill was initially defeated, but reintroduced by the congresswoman a second time, when it narrowly passed with bipartisan support.
 It was ultimately dropped by the U.S. Senate.
 In 2012, McCollum again attempted to defund military music programs by reintroducing her amendment.
 In an effort to preempt further action by McCollum, the U.S. Air Force proactively disbanded the Band of the Air Force Reserve, the Band of the Pacific-Alaska, and the Band of Liberty.
 At the time of its deactivation, the Band of the Air Force Reserve was the Air Force's oldest musical ensemble, founded in 1941 as the First Air Force Band of the U.S. Army Air Corps.
 In addition to the three active-duty bands, six of what were then eleven Air National Guard bands were also deactivated.

-In 2016, U.S. Representative Martha McSally, a Republican from Arizona, introduced an amendment to the defense spending bill to remove $430 million in funding for military bands to eliminate their performance at concerts, parades, dinners, and other public events.
-The amendment passed the House of Representatives on a voice vote and now goes to the Senate.
+In 2016, U.S. Representative Martha McSally introduced an amendment to the defense spending bill to remove $430 million in funding for military bands to eliminate their performance at concerts, parades, dinners, and other public events.
+The amendment passed the House of Representatives on a voice vote.
 McSally said military bands would still be allowed to play at military funerals and certain ceremonies.
+The amendment was dropped from the defense appropriation bill passed by the Senate.